viklund/courses/assembly/1611/exercises/assembly_validation.md

 #### Dotplots

-There is a built-in tool called `mummerplot` that can help us plot the output, but it requires a certain version of GNUplot
+There is a built-in tool called `mummerplot` that can help us plot the output.
+It will default to trying to render directly to X11 though, so run with the `--png` flag to write an image file.
+As with `nucmer` you should also use the `-p` flag to set output name.
+Run mummerplot on the delta-file that nucmer produced, as well as the tiling file.
+Download both files and have a look!

+Does your assembly match well to the reference?

 ### Mauve